Nurses Revision

 • "Unexpected" means the attack occurs without an obvious trigger or cue.
 This is a critical distinction from panic attacks that are always tied to a specific situation (e.g., a phobic situation).

 • A Panic Attack itself is defined by the abrupt surge of intense fear or intense discomfort that reaches a peak within minutes, during which four or more of the following 13 physical and cognitive symptoms occur: 1.
-Palpitations, pounding heart, or accelerated heart rate.
+Palpitations.
 2. Sweating.
-3. Trembling or shaking.
-4. Sensations of shortness of breath or smothering.
+3. Trembling.
+4. Shortness of breath.
 5. Feelings of choking.
-6. Chest pain or discomfort.
-7. Nausea or abdominal distress.
-8. Feeling dizzy, unsteady, light-headed, or faint.
-9. Derealization (feelings of unreality) or depersonalization (being detached from oneself).
-10. Fear of losing control or "going crazy."
+6. Chest pain.
+7. Nausea.
+8. Feeling dizzy.
+9. Derealization.
+10. Fear of losing control.
 11. Fear of dying.
-12. Paresthesias (numbness or tingling sensations).
+12. Paresthesias.
 13. Chills or heat sensations.

 B. Subsequent Persistent Concern or Behavioral Change: